CymGen30/STMCD_Android_BasicGpioDemo/README.md

 "SL=0\n"
 #### both commands are acknoledged by STM32-Nucleo-F302R8 which sends:
 "OK\r\n"
+#### other commands are acknoledged by STM32-Nucleo-F302R8 which sends:
+"ERROR\r\n"

+# STM32-Nucleo-F429ZI firmware
+The project has been setup thanks to CubeMX tool, available on www.st.com.

+F429ZU-Usb-BasicGpioDemo.ioc is the CubeMX configuration file project.

+Six IO ports are used:
+- USB Vbus, Dm, and Dp are used for communication.
+- userButton is used as an input pin without interrupt
+- LD2 is used for LED management
+- LD3 is used for LED management

+The project is compiled thanks to SW4STM32 tool, available on www.st.com.

+## Communication API
+### Events
+#### In case of press on user button, STM32-Nucleo-F302R8 sends:
+"Butt=0\r\n"
+#### In case of release of user button, STM32-Nucleo-F302R8 sends:
+"Butt=1\r\n"

+### Commands
+#### To set the Led ON, remote host has to send:
+"SL=1\n"
+#### To set the Led OFF, remote host has to send:
+"SL=0\n"
+#### both commands are acknoledged by STM32-Nucleo-F302R8 which sends:
+"OK\r\n"
+#### other commands are acknoledged by STM32-Nucleo-F302R8 which sends:
+"ERROR\r\n"

 # Android application
 The application is compiled thanks to AndroidStudio IDE tool: